-Bordeaux Superieur Bordeaux Value Wine Guide, with a history of the Bordeaux Superieur appellation, a look at the character of the wines, Producer and Chateaux Listings with links to pages on every important property in the Bordeaux Superieur region as well as to other value, Bordeaux wine communes like the satellite appellations with wine tasting notes, histories of the best Bordeaux Superieur properties, images, technical information and Bordeaux wine buying tips.
-For a look at other, important Bordeaux value wine regions: All Bordeaux Value Wine Appellation Guide
+Learn everything about Bordeaux Superieur wines, with a history of the Bordeaux Superieur appellation, a look at the style and character of the wines, wine tasting notes, and detailed profiles on all the best Bordeaux Superieur wineries and best vintages.
+For a look at other important Bordeaux value wine regions: All Bordeaux Value Wine Appellation Guide

-There are numerous Bordeaux value wines classed as Bordeaux Superieur that are worth buying.
+There are numerous, delicious, well-priced, Bordeaux value wines classed as Bordeaux Superieur that are worth buying.
+In fact, some of the best values in the entire region come from Bordeaux Superieur!
 Look for Chateau Bolaire, Domaine du Bouscat, Domaine de Courteillac, Chateau Le Conseiller, Chateau Croix Mouton, Chateau Grand Village, Chateau Gree-Laroque, Chateau Le Pin Beausoleil, Chateau Rauzan Despagne and Chateau Reignac.